andcarpi/laravel-popper/README.md

 ],
 ```

-And to finish it, add the popper assets with
+## Usage

+To use Popper in your view, you need to inject the assets needed!
+Use

 ```
 @include('popper::assets')